azhangvo/nes-ppu/README.md

 We used the CPU, Memory Mapper, and most of the mainboard logic implemented in the repo as is, and rewrote the PPU from scratch, based only on the original design's input/output port signatures.
 Since we are not running our implementation on FPGA, major changes were made to `nes_tb.v`, to support simulating display and input.
 We also wrote our own custom ROM loader to place game code in memory, since we use an array to simulate RAM.

-Our final design was able to successfully render and play **Donkey Kong** and **Super Mario Bros**, and is set up to have any NES ROM loaded and played, which goes beyond our original scope of just being able to handle **SMB**.
+Our final design was able to successfully render and play **Donkey Kong** and multiple other games, achieving our original goal of being able to run + play NES games.

 ### Display and Input